GregorSondermeier/vv-imageslider/readme.txt

 * added basic functionality for reading images, generating slides and widths and listening for hover- and click-events to offer a smooth scrolling behaviour

 == Known Issues ==
-* #1: filling the slideDimensions array in the imagesLoaded callback doesn't work reliable yet because auf the asynchronity
+* [- #1: filling the slideDimensions array in the imagesLoaded callback doesn't work reliable yet because auf the asynchronity -] <- fixed in 0.3